MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-III-Federal-Deposit-Insurance-Corporation/subchapter-A-Procedure-Rules-Practice/part-308-Rules-Practice-Procedure/subpart-N-Rules-Procedures-Proceedings-Relating-Suspension-Removal-Prohibition-Where-Felony-ls-Charged/section-308.164.md

 ##### § 308.164 Hearings. #####

-(a) *Hearing dates.* The Executive Secretary shall order a hearing to be commenced within 30 days after receipt of a request for hearing filed pursuant to § 308.163.
-Upon the request of the institution-affiliated party, the presiding officer or the Executive Secretary may order a later hearing date.
+(a) *Hearing dates.* The Administrative Officer shall order a hearing to be commenced within 30 days after receipt of a request for hearing filed pursuant to § 308.163.
+Upon the request of the institution-affiliated party, the presiding officer or the Administrative Officer may order a later hearing date.

-(b) *Hearing procedure.* (1) The hearing shall be held in Washington, DC, or at another designated place, before a presiding officer designated by the Executive Secretary.
+(b) *Hearing procedure.* (1) The hearing shall be held in Washington, DC, or at another designated place, before a presiding officer designated by the Administrative Officer.

 (2) The provisions of §§ 308.6 through 308.12, 308.16, and 308.21 of the Uniform Rules and §§ 308.101 through 308.102 and 308.104 through 308.106 of subpart B of the Local Rules shall apply to hearings held pursuant to this subpart.